sjhloco/mm_food/tuscan_chicken.md

 Things to improve next time.

--Maybe a little bit of chilli flakes in with the flour to give it a bit of a kick -I used 4 thighs and 3 mini-fillets.
+- Maybe a little bit of chilli flakes in with the flour to give it a bit of a kick
+- I used 4 thighs and 3 mini-fillets.
 The thighs were nice because of the skin, however the  bones are a bit of a pain.
 Mini-fillets are not good as they cook too quick
--Be more careful with cream next time, add gradually and taste as don't want it too creamy -Didn't have spinach or parmesan, try next time soo it it improves it
+- Be more careful with cream next time, add gradually and taste as don't want it too creamy
+- Didn't have spinach or parmesan, try next time soo it it improves it

 ## References